 Benign Prostatic Disorder

 The prime target organ for Pygeum africanum in men is the prostate.
 The three major active components of Pygeum africanum seem to exert different, yet complementary, effects in benign prostatic hyperplasia (BPH).
-Additionally, Pygeum africanum was shown to boost the secretions of the prostate and bulbourethral glands, in terms of both quantity and quality.
+Additionally, Pygeum africanum was shown to boost the prostate and bulbourethral glands’ secretions in terms of both quantity and quality.

 Male Infertility and Impotence

-Pygeum africanum may be effective in improving fertility when diminished prostatic secretion plays a significant role in the problem.
+Pygeum africanum may improve fertility when diminished prostatic secretion plays a significant role in the problem.
 Pygeum africanum was shown to increase prostatic secretions and improve the composition of semen.
 Specifically, Pygeum africanum administration to men with decreased prostatic secretion led to higher levels of total semen plus increases in alkaline phosphatase and protein levels.

 Pygeum africanum extract also showed an ability to improve the capacity to reach an erection in patients with BPH or prostatitis, as determined by nocturnal penile tumescence in a double-blind clinical trial.
 BPH and prostatitis are often associated with erectile dysfunction and other sexual disorders.
 Likely by improving the underlying condition, Pygeum africanum can improve sexual function.